 Knot or not?

 Is it a great idea to knot your pearls?
 Or rather not?
-When I was a young girl I help my father in his jeweler shop with picking up the pearls from the broken strings.
+When I was a young girl I help my father in his jeweler shop by picking up the pearls from the broken strings.
 Most of the time they are expensive and when the string breaks the beads roll everywhere, in small places, where only very small fingers and short people can reach them.
 So when you asked me at that time ‘Is it wise to know your pearls?’
 I would say YES YES!!!

 My grandmother always told me that you should knot your pearls.
 Period.
 I am from a jeweler family and my grandmother knows her business.
 But there are old Mikimoto pearls that are not knotted and in perfect shape.